-Ringneck Pheasants are one of the most popular of all gamebirds for hunting, sporting, raising for release, and dog training.
+Ringneck Pheasants are one of the most popular of all game birds for hunting, sporting, raising for release, and dog training.
 These Manchurian Cross Ringnecks are a cross between a male Pure Manchurian Ringneck Pheasants and a high-quality female Ringneck Pheasant.
 The addition of the Pure Manchurian Ringneck genetics creates Ringneck Pheasants that are particularly wild-natured.
 Manchurian Cross Ringnecks are more successful when released into the wild, and they are more challenging and exciting for sporting reasons as well. ***When attempting to populate your land, we suggest releasing your hens at least 3-4 weeks before the onset of the breeding season.
 This will give them plenty of time to become comfortable with their surroundings***

 These Manchurian Cross Ringneck Pheasants look very similar to the common Chinese Ringneck Pheasant in both size and coloration.
 They have a slightly more wild appearance, but their wildness is mainly evident in their performance and behavior.
 They are hardy and vigorous birds.
 Manchurian Cross Ringnecks are also excellent flight birds and make exceptional sporting birds.